HenrivantSant/henri/README.md

 ## Looking for contributors!

 ## Intro
-This is a simple and basic PHP framework meant to write API's or simple programs in a fast and easy way.
+This is a simple, fast and basic PHP framework meant to write API's or simple programs in a fast and easy way.
 This is a not meant as a replacement for other frameworks, under the hood it uses a lot of the magic from [Symfony](https://symfony.com/), [Dibi](https://github.com/dg/dibi), [Unirest](https://github.com/Kong/unirest-php) and [Firebase](https://github.com/firebase/php-jwt).

 ### Purpose